 - Make sure to use a flexible putty knife.
 Apply enough pressure so that the knife bends as you pull the knife over the window glazing.
 Doing this presses the glazing on to the glass and wood on the wood window.

 - Keep your knife moist by wiping often with a damp rag.

 To estimate glazing, we use a great tool created by the folks at SRS Hardware.
 Here are the basics:

 Number of Sashes x Number of Lights Per Sash x .2 x .2 x Perimeter of Each Light x .0022=Gallons of Glazing needed.

-To get a more precise estimate and for further detail please check out the Putty Calculator from SRS Hardware.
+To get a more precise estimate and for further detail please check out the Putty Calculator.